 Promacta for thrombocytopenia in people with chronic hepatitis C

 Promacta is approved by the FDA for the treatment of thrombocytopenia in people with chronic hepatitis C who need to start taking a medication called interferon for their condition.
-These people can’t take interferon due to their thrombocytopenia.
-Promacta helps treat their thrombocytopenia, so they can start and keep taking interferon.
+People with thrombocytopenia cannot take interferon alone because it could further decrease platelet levels.
+Promacta helps treat their thrombocytopenia so they can start and keep taking interferon.

-Chronic hepatitis C is an infection caused by a virus that affects your liver.
+Chronic hepatitis C is a condition caused by a viral infection that affects your liver.
 If you have chronic hepatitis C, it may cause you to develop thrombocytopenia.
-This drop in the platelet level occurs in people with hepatitis C for several reasons.
+This drop in the platelet levels occurs in people with hepatitis C for several reasons.
 Examples include possible side effects from treatment medications and a decrease in a hormone called thrombopoietin, which is involved in making platelets.

 Effectiveness